zyrolasting/denxi/examples/output-conflicts/README.md

 When possible, Xiden will re-use any outputs that are already installed.
-This implies there is a cache.
-That cache is keyed by _exact package queries_.
-When these keys conflict, Xiden will hand you a link to an old directory when you expected a link to a new directory.
+This implies that installed software acts as a cache in Xiden.
+That cache is keyed by _exact package queries_, which creates a shared namespace for all installed software.
+When these keys conflict, Xiden will hand you a link to installed software, thinking that is what you want.
+That's often the right thing to do, but we can override that when prototyping.

-You can make that happen here:
+Let's look at an example.
+There are two definitions in this file:
+`lub`, and `dub`.
+They both use the package name `heart`, and default names everywhere else.
+Follow these steps to induce a conflict.

-1. Run `racket launcher.rkt do +a a.rkt`
+1. Run `racket launcher.rkt do +a lub.rkt`
-2. Delete the `my-pkg` link.
+2. Delete the `heart` link.
 Do _not_ collect garbage.
-3. Run `racket launcher.rkt do +a b.rkt`
+3. Run `racket launcher.rkt do +a dub.rkt`

-When you do these steps, you'll see that a link called `my-pkg` exists after the installation of `b.rkt`, but it points to content provided by `a.rkt`.
-Step 3 would have worked if you collected garbage on Step 2, but then you have the same conflict in the other direction.
+You'll see a link called `heart` after Step 3, but it shows `lub.rkt`, not `dub.rkt`!
+Step 3 would have created a link pointing to `dub.rkt` if you collected garbage on Step 2, because then the name would be free again.

-The definitions can either change to use different names where they conflict, or a launcher can use something like `(current-package-editor sxs)` to force side-by-side installations for all definitions.
-Stated more broadly: The problem can be addressed by an end-user or a developer.
+The definitions can either agree to use different names, or a launcher can force side-by-side installations for all definitions using `(current-package-editor sxs)`.
+The problem can be addressed by an end-user or a developer, which is nice.
+Installations are also scoped per-workspace, so you can always get a blank namespace by giving Xiden a blank state as input.